 To start I had Orkney hand-dived scallops, celeriac puree, salsify, hazelnut vinaigrette with chicken jus.
 This was absolutely delicious with enormous scallops which were perfectly caramelised.
 I was initially unsure about the addition of the hazelnuts, but they added texture to the dish without overpowering the delicate scallops.
 My dining companion had the confit of citrus cured Loch Duart salmon, Cornish Crab mango, black radish, and coriander.
 The salmon had a meltingly soft texture which needed the crunch and pepperiness of the radish to counteract the richness.
 The crab and mango also added a freshness to the dish.

 To follow I had partridge with blackberries and mushrooms which was again beautifully balanced in flavour although one of the pieces of partridge was slightly overdone.
 The other piece had the perfect amount of pinkness and was tender and moist.
 My friend had the venison with salsify and venison faggots which was perfectly cooked and full flavoured.

-Our menu was included in our room rate but the normal cost would be £66 for 3 courses.
-A 7 course tasting menu is also available for £85 with optional matching wines for an additional £50pp.
+Our menu was included in our room rate.
+A 7-course tasting menu is also available for £95 with optional matching wines.
+A 3-course meal costs £75pp.

-The restaurant is open for dinner 7 days a week and for lunch on Sundays.
+The restaurant is normally open for dinner 7 days a week and for lunch on Sundays.